 As COVID-19 restrictions are gradually being lifted across Australia, it’s easy to see that we’re still in a unique time of shifting landscapes.
 Over these last months of isolation, we’ve experienced an unprecedented shift in our ways of life.
 Pre-corona, who would’ve thought that toilet paper could become an enviable item!
 As societies and individuals, we’ve each let go of our old ‘normal,’ to now settle into what seems to be the new.
 So our question to you is: What will your New Normal look like?

-There were many layers of response to COVID-19 including its effects on us physically, mentally and spiritually.
+There have been many layers of response to COVID-19 including its effects on us physically, mentally and spiritually.
 As well as the many negative effects, at the same time lock-down was an opportunity to take stock, slow down, and recuperate from our busy lives.
-It was a time to look inward.
-As we move out of our homes and back into the world, the fresh new landscape brings an opportunity to take the lessons of this time and integrate them into our new lives.
+It’s been a time to look inward.
+As we move out of our homes and back into the world, the new landscape brings an opportunity to take the lessons of this time and integrate them into our new lives.
 We’ve had months to notice what we’ve put on the back burner, and the parts of our own creative expression that are desiring to be expressed.
 We were shown the value of our connections, and the strength of our relationships.

 In a recent interview David Lynch suggested life after the coronavirus outbreak will likely be ‘much more spiritual and much kinder.’

 ‘[Life after COVID19] is going to bring us all closer together in a really strong and beautiful way.
 It’s going to be a different world on the other side and it’s going to be a much more intelligent world.’ – David Lynch